ecrows/danbooru-faces/README.md

 # danbooru-faces

-Requires OpenCV, lbpcascade_animeface, and the Danbooru2017 dataset from gwern.
+Requires numpy, OpenCV, lbpcascade_animeface, and the Danbooru2017 dataset from gwern.